Constrained Consensus-Based Optimization and Numerical Heuristics for the Few Particle Regime: Numerical Experiments and Applications

-\item [2.] {\bf Enhanced Exploitation:} To improve exploitation, we leverage the insight that the consensus point typically remains within an exponentially shrinking region around the global minimizer, as demonstrated in equations \eqref{329} and \eqref{329'}.
-Based on this observation, even with fewer particles, we will - optimistically - constrain them to stay within progressively shrinking balls centered around the consensus-point, following a carefully planned shrinking schedule. \end{itemize} These enhancements are designed to ensure that the dynamics of the algorithm remain effective and similar to those observed with a larger number of particles, even when operating in a few-particle regime.\\
+we conclude that there is an exponentially shrinking {\it trust-region} $\{x \in \mathbb{R}^d: |x- X_\alpha(\rho_{t})| \lesssim \exp(-(1-\tau)(\lambda-\sigma^2/2)t) \}$ in which we can assume that particles are moving with high-probability.
+Based on this observation, even with fewer particles, we will---optimistically---constrain them to stay within progressively shrinking balls centered around the consensus-point, following a carefully planned shrinking schedule.
+Admittedly, such optimism would be misplaced if few particles would not explore enough, but this is counteracted by the Heuristic 2. which enforces at the same time an enhanced exploration\footnote{Another reasoning supporting Heuristic 1. is that trust-region methods \cite{ConnGouldToint2000}, which are connected to CBO as explained in the Appendix, are known to converge (at least to local minimizers).
+While in trust-region methods the search is based on a quadratic interpolation and a guess-and-accept/reject mechanism for the trust radius, in CBO the search is based on stochastic exploration and the definition of consensus-point, which determine the trust-region.
+We refer to the Appendix for more insights.}. \item [2.] {\bf Enhanced Exploration:} We propose a heuristic that boosts exploration by increasing the volatility in the noise.
+Specifically, we allow the noise variance \(\sigma^2\) to exceed \(2 \lambda\), contrary to the conditions set by Theorem \ref{thmconvergence}.
+This adjustment aims to compensate for the reduced number of particles by providing greater variability in their movements. \end{itemize} These enhancements are designed to ensure that the dynamics of the algorithm remain effective and similar to those observed with a larger number of particles, even when operating in a few-particle regime.\\

 To our knowledge, these two enhancement mechanisms—boosting exploration through increased noise volatility and enhancing exploitation by constraining particles to shrinking regions around the global minimizer—have not been explored in the existing literature.
 However, they enable us to obtain numerical results that were previously unobserved in previous numerical experiments, see, e.g., \cite{borghi2021constrained,BORGHI2023113859,pinnau2017consensus, totzeck2020consensus}.